Niche Transports

 Escalators running needlessly when no-one is around consume energy and incur extra 'wear & tear', both of which add to the transport system's operating costs.
 To find a balance between what is needed and what is just 'convenient' escalators at quieter locations are often configured to only start moving when people are about to travel on them.
 This facility also makes two-way escalators possible, as seen below.

-click me for video Self starting escalators are very difficult to demonstrate by means of static photographs, so to see this in action click the projector icon or here to download a 13 second hand-held video clip named 'Essen-self-starting-escalator320.mpg'.
+click me for video Self starting escalators are very difficult to demonstrate by means of static photographs, so to see this in action click the projector icon or this link http://www.youtube.com/watch?v=1vaMPnuthS0 . to watch a short video which has been placed on the ‘YouTube’ film / video website.
+Note how the escalator starts from rest as someone approaches it.

 ------------------------------- ------------------------------- ------------------------------- -------------------------------